 Description of Service

 Call for an appointment, including access to facilitated self assistance (FSA).
 This site is open February 1st, 2018 - October 15th, 2018.
+After April 17th, the site will close until May and then reopen by appointment only.
 Provides free tax return preparation services to low- and middle-income families, individuals, and seniors residing in Larimer County.

 VITA or TCE can prepare:

 - Schedule A, B, C (within limits), D, EIC, R, and some E

 - Form 2441 (Child and Dependent Care Expenses)

 - Form 8863 (Education Credits)

 - Additional forms may be prepared, depending on the availability of certified preparers at the site

 Limited, call for specific information